 A random breakthrough of new music

-Clarinet players during their bachelor years have to master a secondary side skill that is required by their study course: transposition.
+Every clarinet player during their bachelor years has to master a secondary side skill which is required by their study course: transposition.

 But what does it mean?

-For very long and complicated historical reasons, some wind instruments are built so that the note that they read on the paper and the connected sound they produce is not the sound that is meant to be.
-With clarinet, for example, when we read a central G, and we perform it, it sounds as an F. Hence, one note, or tone lower.
-This means that when we play a G, an F key must be pressed on a piano, in order to have a unison.
-This seems rare and complicated.
-Maybe a little nonsense too, but as soon as we zoom out from the clarinet world, we realize that many other instruments transport, and not just of one tone!
-The alto saxophone is an instrument in E flat, which means that it transposes by an even larger music interval: a third.
-Some brass instruments transport even a fourth (four notes up!).
+For very long and complicated historical reasons, some wind instruments are built so that the note that they read on the paper and the connected sound they produce, is not the sound which is meant to be.
+With clarinet, for example, when we read a central G, and we perform it, it sounds as an F. Hence, one note, or tone, lower.
+This means that when we play a G, an F key must be pressed on a piano, in order to hear a unison.
+This seems rare and fairly complicated.
+Maybe a little nonsense too, but as soon as we zoom out from the clarinet world, we realize that many other instruments transpose, and not just by one tone!
+The alto saxophone is an instrument in E flat, which means that it transposes by an even larger musical interval: a third.
+Some brass instruments transpose even a fifth or a fourth (four of five notes up!).

 To differentiate between these sound settings, composers came up with what we call “concert pitch”, that is: the note that you hear coincides with what it is written down, like the central A in violin key, at 440 hertz.

-A music score can therefore be written in concert pitch and, in this case, some instruments will have to transpose.
-Sometimes, it can be mixed!
-Some instruments therefore will be written in concert pitch, while the transposing ones, such as clarinet, French horn, trumpet and sax among others, will be written to facilitate the players, so already transposed to the direct pitch they will have to read.
+A musical score can therefore be written in concert pitch and, in this case, some instruments will have to transpose.
+Sometimes it can be mixed!
+Some instruments therefore will be written in concert pitch, while the transposing ones, such as clarinet, french horn, trumpet and saxophone among others, will be written to facilitate the players, so already transposed to the direct pitch that they will have to read.

-Usually, orchestra scores are written in concert pitch (easier to read for the composer), but single parts are handed down already transposed.
-This is done so that the players do not have to struggle more than they have to, and they all have to practice the music in their own key, for example in a violin key or a bass clef, depending on the instrument.
-This, of course, facilitates the practice and the good outcome of the music.
+Usually, orchestral scores are written in concert pitch (easier to read for the composer), but single parts are handed down already transposed.
+This is done so that the players do not have to struggle more than they deserve, and they all have to practise the music in their own key, for example in a violin key or a bass clef, depending on the instrument.
+This of course facilitates the practise and a good outcome in the music.

 I say that scores are usually written in concert pitch because, sometimes, with very complex music, or with atonal music, as most of the contemporary western repertoire, things can be tricky and blurred.
 Misunderstandings can happen.

-Because sometimes, it does not matter how much we train, we all make mistakes.
-It happened to me in December 2020, but somehow, the consequences of my mistakes - that, as you will see, were not simple slips - branched out so much and in such unexpected ways, that the story that I am about to tell is in fact of great interest to both musicians and not.
+Because sometimes, it does not matter how much we train, we, instrument players, make mistakes, and we forget to transpose.
+It happened to me during December 2020, but somehow, the consequences of my mistake -that as you will see was not a simple slip- branched out so much and in such unexpected ways, that the story that I am about to tell is in fact of great interest to both musicians and not.

-The piece, soaked with an American-like groovy nature, and organized in a very clear classic three-movement form, is in fact very entertaining to play and to listen.
+The piece, soaked with an american-like grooviness, and organized in a very clear classic three-movement form, is in fact very entertaining to play and to listen to.
 We were happy to practise it.

-However, we had a problem: Katerina, at the time, had access to only the original handwritten score of the piece.
-No single parts were available, and given the “academic” nature of her proposal, we did not want to buy the score - a common issue for contemporary music students- and we practised it on the handwritten original version.
+But we had a problem: Katerina, at the time, had access to only the original handwritten score of the piece.
+No single parts were available and, given the “academic” nature of her proposal, we did not want to buy the score - a common issue for contemporary music students- and we practised it on the handwritten original version.

-If we had played literally any music composed between the 18th and the end of the 19th century, there would have been no doubt: even though my part was notated in three different keys, I still would have to transpose.
-From Bach until the late Wagner, as a general umbrella, the Western euro-centric music had been composed tonally.
-This means that one or more tonalities, or chords, would have been at the centre of the piece: a gravitational pull which made it fairly easy to understand whether a note would have been wrong or not in a precise context.
+If we would have played literally any music composed between the 18th and the end of the 19th century, there would have been no doubt: even though my part was notated in three different keys, I still had to transpose.
+From Bach until the late Wagner, as a general umbrella, the Western euro-centric music has been composed tonally.
+This means that one or more tonalities, or chords, would have been at the center of the piece, a gravitational pull which made it fairly easy to understand whether a note would have been wrong or not in a precise context.
 After all, would you notice more mistakes in a Mozart sonata or in a Ligeti study?
 I had no information to understand whether the part that I started to practice was indeed correct or not.
 A lazy part of me took over, and I decided that I would not transpose the piece.

-I wish this had been the only problem.
+I wish this would have been the only problem.

-So here is the problem: am I reading the sounds that my instrument produces or the sound that I would play if just reading my part?
+So the problem was, am I reading the sounds that my instrument produces or the sound that I would play if I was just reading my part?

 I managed to make the wrong decision even here.